“First, have a definite, clear practical ideal; a goal, an objective.

 And when Brisbane Airport Corporation (BAC) purchased Brisbane Airport in 1997 on a long-term lease, that idea became achievable through access to the necessary means.

-As we move into the final phase of airfield construction and airspace design for BNR, it is a perfect time to reflect on the incredible history of the project to appreciate and understand the time, resources, planning, patience and hard work required to bring this once-in-a-lifetime major infrastructure project to life.
+With the operation of BNR beginning on 12 July 2020, it is a perfect time to reflect on the incredible history of the project to appreciate and understand the time, resources, planning, patience and hard work required to bring this once-in-a-lifetime major infrastructure project to life.

 Where it all began: I’m living in the seventies